-This school is part of a consortium of schools using a common admissions test on 8 September 2018 for entry to Year 7 in September 2019.
+This school is part of a consortium of schools using a common admissions test in September 2022 for entry to Year 7 in September 2023.
 The consortium includes this school, the five other Grammar Schools in Warwickshire (including Ashlawn which as a bilateral school offers selective and non-selective places), and the eight Grammar Schools in Birmingham (these are individual schools but for the purposes of the entrance test are collectively known as 'The Grammar Schools in Birmingham').